slashdd/charm-keystone/README.md

 NOTE: Spaces must be configured in the underlying provider prior to attempting to use them.

-NOTE: Existing deployments using os-*-network configuration options will continue to function; these options are preferred over any network space binding provided if set.
+NOTE: Existing deployments using os\-\*-network configuration options will continue to function; these options are preferred over any network space binding provided if set.